llrs/experDesign/paper.md

 OSAT provides templates for plates that hold 2, 4, 8 Illumina BeadChip chips, having 24, 48 or 96 wells.
-Moreover, it works for both numeric and categorical variables:

-OSAT returned one row less than the input provided.
-This row was deleted because it had an NA value for the Sex variable.
+Moreover, it works for both numeric and categorical variables but OSAT might return less rows than the input provided because they might have NA value.

 ## anticlust

-anticlust does not handle all the variables, it only accepts numeric
+anticlust does not handle all types of variables, it only accepts numeric variables.
-variables:

 ## Omixer

 There is a bug in the Omixer that prevents it from working unless specific conditions are meet.
-This precluded any comparisons of Omixer with other tools using the same settings:
+This precluded any comparisons of Omixer with other tools using the same settings.

+These methods results on this distributions:

+![Figure A: distribution of samples according to *OSAT*, Figure B according to *anticlust* on the variables used (1: Smoke, 2: Age, 3:
+Sex).](paper_files/figure-markdown_strict/panel1-1.png)

+On Figure 1, we can see that the distributions is fairly similar between these two packages.

 # Statement of need